 Dawn Lundgren, B.S. | Biologist

-Dawn received her B.S. degree in Zoology from George Washington University.
-Dawn collects and analyzes data from a variety of behavioral assessments.
+Ms. Lundgren received her B.S. degree in Zoology from George Washington University.
+She collects and analyzes data from a variety of behavioral assessments.
 In addition, she instructs new staff in the methods and procedures used by the section in behavioral studies.
 Current projects involve the contributions of orbitofrontal cortex and ventrolateral prefrontal cortex to learning and decision making.

 Pam Noble, M.S., M.B.A. | Psychologist

-Pam received her Bachelor’s degree in Anthropology and Psychology from the University of Arizona.
+Ms. Noble received her B.A. degree in Anthropology and Psychology from the University of Arizona.
 She went on to earn an M.S. in Psychology and an M.B.A.
-While working at the Yerkes National Primate Research Center, and later at NIMH, Pam used behavioral and endocrine assessments to study the neurobiological basis of social dysfunction.
+While working at the Yerkes National Primate Research Center, and later at NIMH, she used behavioral and endocrine assessments to study the neurobiological basis of social dysfunction.
 Currently, she is using eye-tracking technology to investigate the role of the orbitofrontal cortex in learning and memory.